 A key element in assessing the EPA rating for a vehicle’s average fuel economy (EPA combined) is the split between highway and city driving.
-Almost all cars and trucks deliver better fuel economy while cruising at 55 mph on the open highway than they do while stopping […]
+Almost all cars and trucks deliver better fuel economy while cruising at 55 mph on the open highway than they do […]

 Want to save fuel on those long summer highway drives?
 Don’t open the window.
 Crank up the air conditioning.

 That’s just one of the useful — and frequently surprising — tips available from fueleconomy.gov , the go-to web site for information on fuel economy.

 While running the AC does increase fuel consumption, it’s more efficient than driving with the windows open at highway speeds.
 The open windows increase the car’s aerodynamic drag, and that makes the engine work harder…